pothi/wp-in-a-box/README.md

 ## Where to install WordPress & How to install it

 - PHP runs as SFTP user.
 So, please install WordPress **as** SFTP user at `/home/web/sites/example.com/public`.
-- Configure Nginx using pre-defined templates that can be found at the companion repo [https://github.com/pothi/wordpress-nginx](WordPress-Nginx).
-The repo is already installed.
+- Configure Nginx using pre-defined templates that can be found at the companion repo [WordPress-Nginx](https://github.com/pothi/wordpress-nginx).
+That repo is already installed.
 You just have to copy / paste one of [the templates](https://github.com/pothi/wordpress-nginx/tree/master/sites-available) to fit your domain name.
 - If you wish to deploy SSL, a [Let's Encrypt](https://letsencrypt.org/) client is already installed.
 Just use the command `certbot certonly --webroot -w /home/web/sites/example.com/public -d example.com -d www.example.com`.
 The renewal script is already in place as a cron entry.
 So, you don't have to create a new entry.
 To know more about this client library and to know more about the available options, please visit https://certbot.eff.org/ .

 ## Known Limitations